 4. Throughout the book, Shields describes both works of literature he’s read and books that he’s written.
 What is the relationship between creating and consuming art, for Shields?
 For you?
 Are they two sides of the same coin, or is it more complicated?

 5. To what extent could you relate to Shields throughout the book?
-Do you have the same difficulties with loneliness, anxiety about death and love, belief about the redemptive power of art?
+Do you have the same difficulties with loneliness, anxiety about death and love, and belief about the redemptive power of art?

 6. Shields spends a portion of book arguing for a particular literary aesthetic: based in collage, extremely personal, dispensing with artifice, etc. At the same time, How Literature Saved My Life is an embodiment of that very aesthetic.
 What do you make of this self-reflexivity throughout the book?
 Of Shields’s aesthetic more generally?
 Do you agree with him that there’s no use for traditional artistic forms any more?